-National Parks of Nepal is a very important part of the country.
+The National Parks of Nepal are a very important part of the country.
 Nepal, officially the Federal Democratic Republic of Nepal, consists of many Himalayan ranges and mountain ranges.

 Nepal is a huge country, covered with mountains all around, making it an incredible destination for various kinds of tourism and adventure activities.
 Trekking is one of the most popular adventure sports in Nepal.

 The country is also famous for its landscape, and the fantastic landscapes in Nepal have been voted as the most beautiful place on the world map.

 The National Parks of Nepal are spread all over the country and are divided into various regions.
 Sagarmatha National Park is the most visited among all the country areas.
 The name Sagarmatha National Park comes from the Sagarmatha Himal that lies in this region.

 A trip to this valley would undoubtedly leave you awed by the fantastic scenery, with a view of snow-capped peaks, dense forest areas, stunning lakes and rivers, gushing waterfalls, and abundant flora and fauna.